Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

-On Friday, Spencer Torkelson (hitting .297 in his past 10 games) and the Detroit Tigers play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 4:10 PM ET.
+On Saturday, Spencer Torkelson (.833 slugging percentage in past 10 games, including six home runs) and the Detroit Tigers play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 7:10 PM ET.

-In his most recent game, he hit two homers in his last appearance (going 2-for-5) against the Twins.
+He had a hitless showing in his last game (0-for-3) against the Guardians.

 Spencer Torkelson Game Info & Props vs. the Guardians